Blue Ridge Mountains Georgia, USA Travel Guide

 Check road conditions before setting out, especially in winter.

-Carry water for hikes and long drives.
+Carry water for long walks and long drives.